-- Students enrolled in a certificate program must complete it within 12 credit hours of approved course work with a minimum cumulative GPA of 3.0 (B).
-Failure to do so results in automatic dismissal from the certificate program. - Students who have completed more than two PHST graduate courses must request permission to apply. - 3.
-Transfer credit, course substitutions, or course waivers are not accepted. - Admission to or successful completion of a certificate program does not guarantee subsequent admission to a PHST graduate degree program. - 5.
-Students enrolled in the certificate program who apply to PHST's graduate degree programs must meet all existing admission requirements.
-If a student has a cumulative GPA of 3.5 or better at the completion of the certificate, the student can request a waiver of the GRE requirement in applying to the M.A. - 6.
+- Students enrolled in a certificate program must complete their approved coursework with a minimum cumulative GPA of 3.0 (B). - Students who have completed more than two PHST graduate courses must request permission to apply. - 3.
+Transfer credit, course substitutions, or course waivers are not accepted. - Admission to or successful completion of a certificate program does not guarantee subsequent admission to a PHST graduate degree program. - Students enrolled in the certificate program who apply to PHST's graduate degree programs must meet all existing admission requirements. - 6.
 Students must complete the certificate in five years.